In the Immutability section, when we called the

 differentMultiplier in its definition, it can still access that constant.

 A function has a side effect if it modifies its state.
 In other words, a function causes a side effect if it performs any other action apart from calculating its return value.
 Elm functions don’t have side effects.

 doubleScores function above cannot modify any part of its state.
 Because

 differentMultiplier are all immutable, Elm prohibits

-In Chapter 5, we’ll learn how the Elm runtime uses various techniques to shield our application code from harmful side effects caused by operations such as sending or reciving data form an HTTP server or listening to web socket messages.
+Note: In Chapter 5, we’ll learn how the Elm runtime uses various techniques to shield our application code from harmful side effects caused by operations such as sending or reciving data form an HTTP server or listening to a web socket message.